Inflation in 19 countries using the euro hits another record

 Higher energy bills for consumers have quickly become a political issue in Europe as governments roll out subsidies and tax breaks to soften the blow to household budgets.
 Higher inflation makes it more expensive for people to buy everything from food to fuel and has been one factor holding back Europe’s recovery.

+For example, gasoline prices in Germany have hit a record 1.712 euros per liter, the country’s ADAC motoring association said Wednesday.
+That is the equivalent of $7.31 per gallon.

-Growth in the last three months of 2021 slowed to 0.3% as the latest wave of coronavirus infections driven by the omicron variant led to new restrictions and deterred consumers from in-person activities such as eating out.
+Economic growth slowed to 0.3% in the eurozone in the last three months of 2021 as coronavirus infections driven by the omicron variant led to new restrictions and deterred consumers from in-person activities such as eating out.

 High inflation has increased the focus on Thursday’s policy meeting of the European Central Bank.
 Bank President Christine Lagarde has said much of the inflation is tied to temporary factors that should eventually fade.